nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 When the synchronization is disabled, there was an issue that won't start transferring files when doing a Direct Transfer right after having added a new account.
 This is now fixed.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2643](https://jira.nuxeo.com/browse/NXDRIVE-2643).

+#### CSV Export Button

+The CSV export button click area was not covering the CSV icon.
+One had to click on the right on the icon to apply the action.
+The click area is now correctly set.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2650](https://jira.nuxeo.com/browse/NXDRIVE-2650).

 ## Synchronization